 In March of 2014, Dallas was recognized as a Rising Litigator by the Oregon State Bar’s Litigation Section and honored at the Section’s Litigation Institute & Retreat.
 He was recognized as a Rising Star by Oregon Super Lawyers magazine for seven years, a 2019 Best Lawyer by Best Lawyers in America, and in 2009 he was honored by the Multnomah Bar Association as the Rookie of the Year.

-Dallas volunteered at the Multnomah County District Attorney’s office for the month of January 2013, where he prosecuted misdemeanor crimes.
+Dallas volunteered at the Multnomah County District Attorney’s office in January 2013, where he prosecuted misdemeanor crimes.
 He has represented pro bono clients before administrative law judges and the Oregon Court of Appeals for claims for unemployment insurance benefits.
-Dallas also volunteers for fundraising for the Richmond Elementary School Foundation.
+In 2020, the Multnomah Bar Association presented Dallas its pro bono award of merit.